winterheart/broadcom-bt-firmware/README.md

 # Broadcom Bluetooth firmware for Linux kernel

 ## Overview
 This package intentended to provide firmware of Broadcom WIDCOMM® Bluetooth devices (including BCM20702, BCM20703, BCM43142 chipsets and other) for Linux kernel.
-This firmware comes from official driver package, which can be [downloaded here](http://www.broadcom.com/support/bluetooth).
+Since Febriary 2017, Broadcom ships they drivers directly to Windows Update service.
+They can be [downloaded here](http://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom+bluetooth).

 ## Detection and Installation